csound/manual/README.md

 ### Writing an opcode notice

-Here is an example of a notice written in markdown for an opcode named 'myocode':
+Here is an example of a notice written in markdown for an opcode named 'myopcode':

 ~~~markdown
 <!--